What Can an Individual Do to Further Public Health?

 6. Build a Supportive Social Network

-Mental health is a cornerstone of public health And that's really what it comes down to..
+Mental health is a cornerstone of public health Simple, but easy to overlook..

 - Check‑Ins: Regularly ask friends how they’re doing—mental check‑ins are just as vital as physical ones.